krisgopal128/Computer-Generated-Code/Snake Program/Prompt.md

 # Input:

-Recreate a classic Snake game with a graphical user interface (GUI) using Python and the Tkinter library.
-The game should include the following features:

-# Gameplay:
-The game starts with a snake of length 3, moving in a rightward direction.
-The snake moves continuously within a square grid.
-Food appears randomly on the grid.
-The snake grows longer each time it consumes food.
-The game ends if the snake collides with the boundaries of the grid or itself.

-Controls:
-Arrow keys: Control the snake's direction (Up, Down, Left, Right).
-Spacebar: Toggle between Start and Pause.

-GUI Features:
-Game Window: A square grid that displays the snake, food, and boundaries.
-Scoreboard: Displays the current score, updating in real-time.
-Buttons:
-Start/Pause: Starts/pauses the game.
-The button label dynamically changes to reflect the current state.
-Restart: Resets the game to its initial state.
-Auto: Activates automatic snake movement.
-Disables upon user intervention with arrow keys.

-Auto Mode:
-The snake moves automatically, prioritizing directions that move it closer to the food.
-It avoids immediate collisions with the boundaries and itself by analyzing possible directions.
-If no clear path to the food exists, it chooses a random direction to avoid getting stuck.

-# User Guide:
-Requirements: Python 3.10 and the Tkinter library (usually included with Python).

-To Play:
-Run the Python script.
-Click the "Start" button to begin or press any arrow key.
-Use the arrow keys to control the snake's direction.
-Press the Spacebar key to pause/unpause the game.
-Click the "Auto" button to enable automatic snake movement.
-Click the "Restart" button to start a new game.

-Game Rules:
-The snake grows each time it eats food.
-The game ends if the snake collides with the boundaries or itself.
+Create a Python 3.10 code project using the Tkinter library to create a graphical calculator application.
+The main features of this calculator include basic arithmetic operations, a user-friendly interface, and keyboard input functionality.
+Below are the specific details and requirements for the calculator application:

+## Main Requirements:

+User Interface:
+The calculator should have a display area and buttons for digits (0-9), operations (+, -, *, /), an equals button (=), and a clear button (C).
+The display area should be an entry widget where the calculation expression is shown and updated in real-time as users press buttons.
+The calculator should have a modern look using the 'clam' theme.
+The primary color for buttons should be teal (#008080) and the text color should be white (#FFFFFF).
+The font for the buttons should be Arial, size 15.
+The display area should have a font size of 18, field background color white, and text color teal.

+## Functional Requirements:
+The display area should show only the last 15 characters to prevent overflow.
+The calculator should support basic arithmetic operations: addition, subtraction, multiplication, and division.
+The equals button (=) should evaluate the current expression and display the result.
+The clear button (C) should reset the calculator, clearing the current expression and the display.
+If an error occurs during evaluation (e.g., division by zero), the display should show "Error".

+## Keyboard Input:
+The calculator should support key bindings for all buttons to allow users to input numbers and operations using the keyboard.
+The specific key bindings include:
+Digits: 0-9
+Operations: +, -, *, /
+Equals: Enter and =
+Clear: BackSpace, Delete, and Escape

+## Implementation Details:
+Use the ttk.Style class to configure the styles for buttons and the entry widget.
+Ensure that pressing any button updates the display and the current expression accordingly.
+Implement a function to evaluate the expression and handle potential errors.
+Bind the keyboard keys to their respective functions using the bind method.

+Please review the provided information and ensure the application meets these requirements.

 # File Generation:

-Generate a single Python file named snake_game.py containing the complete code for the Snake game, incorporating all the specified features and functionality.
+Generate a single Python file named simple_calculator.py containing the complete code for the Calculator, incorporating all the specified features and functionality.

 User Guide:

-Include a concise user guide within a comment block at the end of the snake_game.py file.
-This guide should explain the game's controls, features, and basic rules, as outlined above.
+Include a concise user guide within a comment block at the end of the simple_calculator.py file.
+This guide should explain the features and basic rules, as outlined above.

 Ensure that the code is well-documented with comments explaining the purpose of each section and function.